 The world economic forum suggests that by 2025, more than half of all tasks will have been automated and this will include hiring.
 This research was especially thorough and for the stature of the organisation that did it, these results are quite rigorous.

-So what does this increase in competition for recruiting agencies mean?
+So what does this increase in competition mean for the future of recruiting agencies?
 Keep reading to find out.

 The Internet has made the world a smaller place and there is no questioning the usefulness of it.
 Not only can you have communication across the globe almost instantaneously, but, it has opened new doors for hiring in ways of online job listings and communication forums like LinkedIn.

 Why is there a need for automated hiring?

 As humans strive to create more efficient processes for various industrial practices, hiring starts to emerge at the top of the list for decreased efficiency and industrial pain points.
 This brings in the need for automated hiring.
 It is working as epoxy to bridge the gaps in hiring that have been created due to people trying to follow different job listings, having an ill-defined job funnel or just lack of competency when it comes to high-skilled hiring.

 What technology and well-performed research have enabled firms to do is, define the most efficient hiring procedure and iterate methods on that.
 For example, a hiring funnel that keeps track of applicant information has created a one spot station for understanding the hiring practices a company follows.